x3rAx/svelte-kit-isolated-stores/README.md

 [hydration](https://kit.svelte.dev/docs#ssr-and-javascript) replaces it with the updated value.

-**In the worst case, it leaks private information to other users of your page / app!**
+**In the worst case, it leaks private information of one user to other users!**